-While there is no cure for hidradenitis suppurativa, you can work with your doctor to treat existing lesions and prevent new ones.
+While there is no cure for hidradenitis suppurativa, you can work with your medical professional to treat existing lesions and prevent new ones.

 Who's At Risk?

 Hidradenitis suppurativa usually starts soon after puberty and continues into adult life.
-It is more common in women and in African Americans.
+It is more common in women and in Black individuals.
 Hair removal from shaving or using depilatories, deodorants, and irritation from anything rubbing against the affected area can worsen the condition.
-Hidradenitis suppurativa is often associated with smoking, obesity, and increased hormones.
+Hidradenitis suppurativa is often associated with smoking, obesity, diabetes, and hormonal changes.
 Additionally, it often runs in families.

 Signs & Symptoms

-The groin and armpits have high concentrations of sweat glands, which is why these areas are most severely affected by hidradenitis suppurativa.
-There may also be lesions between the buttocks or under the breasts due to the friction from skin rubbing together, which is why people who are obese are more predisposed to this disease.
+The groin and underarms are often affected.
+There may also be lesions between the buttocks or under the breasts due to friction from skin rubbing together, which is why people who are obese are more predisposed to this disease.

-The lesions of hidradenitis suppurativa are firm tender, red bumps with extensive scar and sinus tracking under the surface of the skin.
-Often, you will see a pair of blackheads within one lesion, and the lesions may drain pus.
+The lesions of hidradenitis suppurativa are firm, tender bumps.
+In lighter skin colors, the lesions are often pink or red.
+In darker skin colors, the lesions may appear brown, purple, or gray.
+There may also be tunneling under the skin and scar formation.
+There may be pairs of blackheads within scars, and the lesions may drain pus.
 Hidradenitis suppurativa lesions are rarely seen on the trunk of the body or on the scalp or legs.

-Some people may experience only one or few lesions, while others may have severe disease, affecting many areas.
-Increasing hormones and excessive perspiration can cause more lesions.
+Some people may experience only one or a few lesions, while others may have severe disease, affecting many areas.

-Make sure to wash any red, draining area(s) of hidradenitis suppurativa with an antibacterial soap, and then apply antibiotic ointment and clean bandages.
+Make sure to wash any inflamed, draining areas of hidradenitis suppurativa with antibacterial soap, and then apply an antibiotic ointment (Neosporin) and clean bandages.
 If there is a large amount of drainage, change the gauze pads and dressings often.
-Warm compresses and ibuprofen can help reduce the swelling.
-Avoid tight-fitting clothing to prevent further irritation.
+Warm compresses and ibuprofen (Advil, Motrin) can help reduce the swelling.
+Avoid wearing tight-fitting clothing to help prevent further irritation.

 Weight loss may decrease lesions by decreasing skin folds and, thus, friction on the skin.
 Smoking should be avoided.

-Surgical removal is often the ideal treatment for severe cases of hidradenitis suppurativa that continue to come back.
+Surgical removal is often the ideal treatment for severe cases of hidradenitis suppurativa with scarring and tunneling.

-Some cases of hidradenitis suppurativa can be treated with self-care measures.
+Some mild cases of hidradenitis suppurativa can be treated with self-care measures.
 Healing of individual lesions takes about 1-2 weeks.
-Make sure to seek medical care if you are not able to control the pain with ibuprofen and warm compresses.
+Make sure to seek medical care if you are not able to control the pain with ibuprofen and warm compresses or if the condition is making you feel sad or anxious.
 Medical treatment may be necessary if the condition appears in multiple areas or continues to come back (recur).
-If there is redness, excessive pain, excessive drainage, red streaking, you have a fever, or there are other factors that may indicate there is an infection, see your doctor.
-If you have been given antibiotics and the area does not improve within a few days, return your doctor.
+If there is excessive pain, excessive drainage, red streaking, you have a fever, or there are any other factors that may indicate there is an infection, see your medical professional.
+If you have been given antibiotics and the area does not improve within a few days, return to your medical provider.